savicheema/dm2-buy/README.md

 Checkout Form

-- Once the user has decided the product they want to purchase, clicking on 'Buy Now' will direct them to the checkout page.
+- Once the user has decided the product they want to purchase, clicking on 'Buy Now' will direct them to the checkout page. - **Done**
 - The checkout page will be hosted at the url -> dm2buy.com/cart/checkout and can only be accessed after selecting a product to purchase.
-You can not access this page directly.
+You can not access this page directly. - **should remove network call to fetch product, instead use local storage**
 - Save the information for the user in their browser in a cookie so the next time they can checkout easily.
 - The page has the following sections:
     - Thank you note - This is a static section where we display a Thank you note followed by the name of the creator.
-This section will be static for now i.e. just implement the design as it is without any dynamic components.
+This section will be static for now i.e. just implement the design as it is without any dynamic components. - **Done**
         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fsuavelambi%2FtggdU28Fum.png?alt=media&token=6a185a50-ff8f-409e-bb33-9dbe7f756cb1)
     - Personal Info - This section entails the following fields:
         - Full Name (validation and error message below)
-            - Can't be empty -> "We need your name"
+            - Can't be empty -> "We need your name" - **Done**
             - Can't be more than 50 characters -> No error message just disable typing
         - Instagram Handle (validation and error message below)
-            - Can't be empty -> "Need your instagram"
+            - Can't be empty -> "Need your instagram" - **Done**
             - Has to be a valid instagram handle(refer -> https://blog.jstassen.com/2016/03/code-regex-for-instagram-username-and-hashtags/) -> "Instagram handle doesn't seem correct"
         - Phone number (validation and error message below)
             - Can't be empty -> "A number is needed"
             - Has to be a valid phone number(refer -> https://stackoverflow.com/questions/3813195/regular-expression-for-indian-mobile-numbers/3813226) -> "Incorrect number"
         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fsuavelambi%2FNvUiDuE3cy.png?alt=media&token=c754ed42-ba87-4463-ae12-a568e8cc5b75)
     - Shipping Info - This section entails the following fields
         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fsuavelambi%2FByK9xPGqzP.png?alt=media&token=f817e6a9-8b7f-4609-af16-fe3021ae73c4)
         - Address with Landmark (validation and error message below)
-            - Can't be empty -> "Give us an address"
+            - Can't be empty -> "Give us an address" - **Done**
             - Can't be more than 70 characters -> No error message just disable typing
         - Other address components pin code, city, state, country
             - Use this API to fetch city and state for a pincode -> https://www.marchtee.com/cart/shipping_options/pincode
             - If there is a valid pin code passed in the request, the API will return a 200 status code and a JSON response with the country, state and city.
 Use that to fill the city and state data with the values.
 Ignore shipping options.
             - For an invalid pincode, the API will return a 404 page in which case leave the city and state inputs empty.